ART AND DESIGN

 - Inform children about the creative industries and careers that exist and empower them to pursue creative endeavours within school and beyond.

 Children will benefit from a rich, broad and balanced programme of art and design.
 Our art and design curriculum is high quality, well thought out and is planned to demonstrate progression.

 We focus on progression of knowledge and skills and discreet vocabulary which also form part of the units of work.
 We measure the impact of our curriculum through the following methods:

-- Subject leader monitoring and teacher dialogue where pupil’s work is scrutinised and there is the opportunity for teachers to understand their class’s work and develop curriculum opportunities further.
+- Teacher dialogue where pupil’s work is scrutinised and there is the opportunity for teachers to understand their class’s work and develop curriculum opportunities further.